UNDREAM: Bridging Differentiable Rendering and Photorealistic Simulation for End-to-end Adversarial Attacks: Experiments

 \subsection{Attacks and Tasks}

 \method enables seamless experimentation with a wide range of adversarial attacks and tasks within a high-fidelity simulation environment.
 As described in Algorithm~\ref{algo:attack}, the structure of the attack implementation in \method mirrors that of popular adversarial attack libraries.
 This ensures that attacks can be easily adapted and integrated into the simulation with minimal code modifications.
-We provide code implementation for attacking models detr-resnet-50, yolov8, yolo v11 on tasks such as image classification and object detection, available in the code repository.
-As examples to demonstrate successful attack execution, \autoref{tab:attack} shows the results for the PGD and Auto-PGD attacks on detr-resnet-50 for the tasks classification and detection of a person walking in a park; reducing the classification accuracy from 100\% to 9.5\%, and detection mAP from 100\% to 6.9\% a significant drop commonly seen in unbounded attacks \citep{xu2024imperceptible}.
+As examples to demonstrate successful attack execution, \autoref{tab:attack} shows the results for the PGD and Auto-PGD attacks for the tasks of classification and detection on detr-resnet-50 for the sequences provided in the code repository; reducing the classification accuracy from 100\% to 9.5\%, and detection mAP from 100\% to 6.9\% a significant drop commonly seen in unbounded attacks \cite{xu2024imperceptible}.
+Our code repository includes implementations for attacking a variety of models (e.g., detr-resnet-50, YOLOv8, YOLOv11).